codonnell/quokka_rs/NOTES.md

 Do we need to store the number of attributes and their sizes in a block?
 For the database, I don't think so.
 Is there a problem with getting that information from the catalog?
 Maybe MVCC while the catalog is changing?
 Maybe it's in the layout to match Apache Arrow?

+### Implementation

+Arrow has put a ridiculous amount of work into efficiently storing data in memory for processing.
+I was previously concerned that arrow is immutable, but `arrow_buffer::buffer::immutable::Buffer` can be converted to a mutable buffer without a copy as long as it's not shared.
+The "as long as it's not shared" thing might be problematic.
+The advantage of the immutable buffer is that it can be accessed across multiple threads, while a `Vec` cannot.
+A reasonable approach to start with might be to retry, spinlock-style, to grab ownership of the buffer.
+For reads, we should clone the buffers as soon as possible.

+How do we deal with race conditions on reading data from a tuple?
+For example, reader thread reads transaction id 1, then writer thread writes transaction id 2 and a column value, then reader thread reads the updated column value.
+Do we need a `RwLock` on the block?
+On the tuple?

+What if the reader checks the timestamp before and after reading?

+Classic timestamp ordering _does_ use a per-tuple latch to prevent these concurrency issues.
+Maybe it makes sense to clone the block when doing a write, and take a write lock on the block for only long enough to swap in the new block version?

+For now we'll do the simplest thing and lock the full record batch when doing an update.
+We can get fancy later.

 ## Catalog

 The catalog will start with just three tables: